krancour/brignext/PROPOSAL.md

 supports multiple containers per pod, but does not permit any one container to be designated as "primary" and treated differently than the others.
 Thus, there's no way to shut down all containers and conclude a pod's lifecycle once one particular container has exited.

-A workaround for this is to monitor pods for completion of a particular container and then delete the entire pod.
+A workaround for this could be to monitor pods for completion of a particular container and then delete the entire pod.
 To date, Brigade has been unable to take advantage of that workaround since all job state and logs are coupled to the continued existence of its corresponding pod.
 If the decision to utilize Kubernetes as a makeshift data store is revisited, so too can the possibility of support for job sidecars.

 Refer to: